liminghao0914/PartFlow/README.md

 By using this image, you will get a smooth experience on using PartFlow without any configuration and input-command.

-If PartFlow does not start up after login, please refer to troubleshooting for more information.
+If PartFlow does NOT **automatically start up** after login, please refer to [troubleshooting](#troubleshooting) for more information.
 Thank you for your time.

 If you want to deploy the system in your own local environment, please read the following context. (only for Liux)